zoe-abedi/zoe-abedi/README.md

 - 👋 Hi, I’m @zoe-abedi (Ahmed Zaid)
-- 👀 I’m interested in backend development and database management
+- 👀 Interested in backend development and database management
-- 🌱 I’m currently learning 🐍 </> JS CSS SQL and Cyber Security
+- 🌱 Currently learning 🐍 </> JS CSS SQL and Cyber Security
-- 💞️ I’m looking to collaborate on live projects to develop programming skills and sharpen my problem solving approach
+- 💞️ Looking to collaborate on live projects to develop programming skills and sharpen my problem solving approach
 - 📫 You can reach me out personally on 📧zoe.abedi@gmail.com
 - <<< Do not feel shy  to ask me out to work with you on your projects, and i would not shy out to say yes.